How to Measure and Slowdown Aging: Essential Tests and Recommendations

 3. Blood-Brain Barrier Function

 The blood-brain barrier is a protective shield between your brain and the rest of your body.
 Aging can affect its function, leading to potential issues like cognitive decline.
+A compromised blood-brain barrier can allow harmful substances to enter the brain, contributing to neuroinflammation and neurodegenerative diseases.

 4. Peripheral Aging Biomarkers